scott-ritchie-1394/My-Comics/README.md

 Will improve asthetics once it works properly.

 Possible future modifications/new apps:
-More information such as publisher
+More information such as publisher.
-Implement API databases
+Implement API databases.
-Output a text file that can be sent to an email so the user can print it and take it with them Use a barecode scanner to get information
+Output a text file that can be sent to an email so the user can print it and take it with them.
+Use a barecode scanner to get information.
 Maybe do away with current strucure, and just have an option to display by Publisher, Character, Series, etc.